-Table 22 sets out the scoring approach for this criterion, using the point system introduced in chapter 2.
+Table 21 sets out the scoring approach for this criterion, using the point system introduced in chapter 2.

-Table 22 Scoring approach for avoiding double use Indicato or Points 2.2.1 To address the risk of double use due to the cancellation of one carbon credit for more than one purpose, the registry system has functionalities to document the purposes for which carbon credits are used.
-2 2.2.2 The program requires users of carbon credits (and/or their representatives) to transparently and unambiguously specify, either within the registry system or in another information system, the following information in relation to a cancellation: The voluntary goal or requirement that is achieved through the cancellation of the carbon credits (e.g., "for voluntary offsetting purposes" or "CORSIA offsetting obligation") 1 The beneficiary, i.e. which entity's voluntary goals or mandatory requirements are met (e.g. "XYZ Airlines") 1 The calendar year(s) for which these voluntary goals or requirements are achieved (e.g., 2024 offsetting requirement covering the 2021-2023 compliance period under CORSIA").
-1 2.2.3 The program enables the users of the carbon credits to voluntarily make the information in relation to a cancellation publicly accessible through the registry or project database system.
+Scoring approach for avoiding double use Indicator F 2.3.1 To address the risk of double use due to the cancellation of one carbon credit for more than one purpose, the registry system has functionalities to document the purposes for which carbon credits are used.
+2 2.3.2 The program requires users of carbon credits (and/or their representatives) to transparently and unambiguously specify, either within the registry system or in another information system, the following information in relation to a cancellation: a.
+The voluntary goal or requirement that is achieved through the cancellation of the carbon credits (e.g., "for voluntary offsetting purposes" or "CORSIA") 1 offsetting obligation") b.
+The beneficiary, i.e. which entity's voluntary goals or mandatory requirements are met (e.g. "XYZ Airlines") 1 c.
+The calendar year(s) for which these voluntary goals or requirements are achieved (e.g., "2024 offsetting requirement covering the 2021-2023 compliance period under CORSIA").
+1 2.3.3 The program enables the users of the carbon credits to voluntarily make the information in relation to a cancellation publicly accessible through the registry or project database system.
 OR 1 The program requires that the information provided by the users of the carbon credits in relation to a cancellation be made publicly accessible through the registry or project database system.
-3 Maximu m achievable points 8
+3 Maximu ım achievable points 8